 Rental and Event Services

-Please see below to see Scandinavia House space allowances with social distancing restrictions in place.
 Please note that these restrictions may change at any time as we proceed through the NYS and City of NY reopening process.

 Scandinavia House is one of New York City’s most exciting event venues, offering spaces for banquets, receptions, conferences, business meetings, performances, and film screenings.
 Designed by the celebrated American architect James Stewart Polshek, Scandinavia House is a stunning modern building that puts Scandinavian culture on display with design materials and furnishings representing the five Nordic countries.
 Detailed with exquisite care, the cultural center reflects Scandinavia’s well-deserved reputation for excellent craftsmanship and sophisticated design.